 When it comes to de-escalation, you should remember that the members involved are typically going to be annoyed or upset at that moment due to the situation at hand.
 If you approach the situation from a stern and strict stance immediately, you could upset the members further and fan the flames, so to speak.

-An example of verbally mitigating an argument that's turning too heated would be to say “Hey guys!
+An example of verbally mitigating an argument that's turning too heated would be to say “Hey folks!
 While we appreciate discussion and think disagreement is healthy for promoting productive discourse, we think this particular discussion may have gone a little too far.
 Could we please change the subject and talk about something else?
 Thanks!”

 Now, consider what this statement aims to accomplish.
 It starts positive and friendly, thanking the users for their participation on the server.
 Showing this appreciation can help to calm the members involved.
 The message then states the reason for the intervention.
 Doing this respectfully is important, because if you aren’t respectful to your members, they aren’t going to be respectful to you.
 This effect is amplified on community servers where you are going to be interacting with the same active members on a regular basis.